 Thomas Cook Airline Collapse Triggers Largest Peacetime Repatriation In U.K. History

 The Thomas Cook travel agency and airline abruptly collapsed Monday morning, putting tens of thousands of jobs at risk.
-More than 150,000 travelers are currently abroad, leaving the government to carry out what Foreign Secretary Dominic Raab calls the "biggest peacetime repatriation in U.K. history."
+More than 150,000 travelers are currently abroad, leaving the U.K. government to carry out what Foreign Secretary Dominic Raab calls the "biggest peacetime repatriation in U.K. history."

+It's a stark turn of events for a company with more than 170 years of history, whose roots stretch back to the height of the British Empire.

 For anyone who currently has a flight booked on the company's airline, Thomas Cook says, "please do not travel to your U.K. airport as your flight will not be operating and you will not be able to travel."

-The job of bringing Thomas Cook customers home falls to the U.K.'s Civil Aviation Authority, which says the number of travelers who must be brought home from abroad is "unprecedented."
+The job of bringing Thomas Cook customers home falls to the United Kingdom's Civil Aviation Authority, which says the number of travelers who must be brought home from abroad is "unprecedented."
 The agency says it has "secured a fleet of aircraft from around the world" to bring passengers home.

 "We have launched, at very short notice, what is effectively one of the U.K.'s largest airlines," says Civil Aviation Authority CEO Richard Moriarty.